 FINRA members and their registered representatives are compensated for the sale of mutual fund shares in various ways, and the disclosure that investors receive depends upon the particular compensation arrangement.
 For example, member compensation that is deducted from the initial investment or from fund assets, such as sales charges and Rule 12b-1 fees, is disclosed in the fee table that appears in the mutual fund prospectus.
 Other forms of member compensation, such as payments from a mutual fund adviser for "shelf space," should also be disclosed.

-NASD Rule 2830 regulates cash and non-cash compensation arrangements in connection with the sale and distribution of mutual funds.
-The Rule contains broad prohibitions on the payment or receipt of non-cash compensation by FINRA members and their associated persons, and allows such compensation to be awarded only if it is structured in accordance with one of several limited exceptions.
-The Rule prohibits firms or their associated persons, directly or indirectly, from giving anything of value in excess of $100 per year to any person where such payment relates to the business of the recipient’s employer.
-The Rule also requires firms to maintain records regarding gifts and gratuities.
+FINRA Rule 2341 regulates cash and non-cash compensation arrangements in connection with the sale and distribution of investment company securities.
+The Rule contains broad prohibitions on the payment or receipt of non-cash compensation by FINRA members and their associated persons in connection with the sale of such securities, and allows non-cash compensation to be awarded only if it is structured in accordance with one of several limited exceptions.
+The Rule also requires firms to maintain records regarding cash and non-cash compensation.

 In addition, the Rule prohibits firms from accepting cash compensation in connection with the distribution of mutual funds unless the compensation arrangement is disclosed in the prospectus.